Connect with the Java driver

 </dependencies>

-1. While running Stargate on Astra DB, create your connection.
+6. While running Stargate on Astra DB, create a connection.
 To connect to your Stargate instance, create the client.
-For a local Stargate instance, for instance, the following client code will fetch an auth token with a REST call:
+For example, for a local Stargate instance, the following client code fetches an authentication token with a REST call:

 public static void main(String[] args)